yaoyanglee/Automated-Unit-Test-Generation/README.md

 ```
 vsce package
 ```
 This will generate a `.VSIX` file.
-You can now right click on the `.VSIX` file to install the extension anywhere.
+Right click on the `.VSIX` file and select the install option to install the extension anywhere.

 # Using the application